php-dev-br/laravel-doc-pt-br/mail.md

 <a name="events"></a>
 ## Events

-Laravel fires two events during the process of sending mail messages.
-The `MessageSending` event is fired prior to a message being sent, while the `MessageSent` event is fired after a message has been sent.
-Remember, these events are fired when the mail is being *sent*, not when it is queued.
+Laravel fires an event just before sending mail messages.
+Remember, this event is fired when the mail is *sent*, not when it is queued.
 You may register an event listener for this event in your `EventServiceProvider`:

     /**
      * The event listener mappings for the application.